Degrees and Certifications:

 Kari Kurtz, Co-Chair

-This free event is open to all Radnor Township School District parents and guardians.
+ASK events are open to all Radnor Township School District parents and guardians.
 Questions?
 Contact RHSASK@gmail.com.

 April 16, 2021 Learn about current trends in substance abuse and Radnor's Youth Aid Panel

 Superintendent Flanagan and a local drug detective educated parents and administrators about current dangers and threats to Radnor children including local apps for drug sales and alcohol use.
 They also discussed the benefits of our Youth Aid Panel.